 PROGRAM MISSION STATEMENT

-The School of Human Ecology provides a quality FND Program that allows graduates to successfully enter dietetic internships, graduate programs and a variety of employment opportunities related to food, nutrition and dietetics especially in the Upper Cumberland region of Tennessee.
+The Didactic Program in Dietetics (DPD) at Tennessee Technological University seeks to provide a high quality curriculum that allows graduates to successfully enter dietetic internships, graduate programs, and a variety of employment opportunities related to food, nutrition and dietetics.

-- Prepare graduates to improve the quality and quantity of food and nutrition for individuals, families, and communities, especially in the Upper Cumberland region of Tennessee.
+- Prepare graduates to improve quality and quantity of food and nutrition for individuals, families and communities.

 INFORMATION TO PUBLIC